hphelion/documentation/cli.windows.2.reference.md

  `get-metadata  [*SourcePath*  | -sp *SourcePath* | -s *server-ID* | -cn "*container-name*"]`

 ###Description
-You can list metadata assigned to Servers, Storage Objects, Containers, and CDN Containers.
+You can list metadata assigned to Servers, Storage Objects, and Containers.
 Many resources can have zero to many custom meta-data entries assigned to them. *Get-Metadata* generates a list of key value pairs attached to the resource; you may use these for whatever purpose you like.
 (For details on how to add meta-data elements, see the [Set-Metadata](#setmetadata) cmdlet.)

 ### Options